Is Nominee Director Legal in the UK? Law Explained (2026 Complete Guide)

 Yes

-…then a nominee director UK structure is simply a professional corporate tool.
+Then, a nominee director is a legitimate corporate tool.

 Can foreigners use nominee directors in the UK?